 - How much time do you need to devote to other responsibilities like family and relationships?

-- How much time do you need for personal needs such as sleeping, eating and traveling to and from college?
+- How much time do you need personal needs such as sleeping, eating, and traveling to and from college?

 Managing Work and College Recommendations

 - If you work 15 hours/week, consider enrolling in no more than 12 – 15 units.